Ever experienced the unpleasant smell of rotten eggs when opening a pack of sausage links?

 If you’re not eating your sausages right away, store them in the refrigerator.
 Make sure to consume them within three to five days of refrigeration.

 If you want to store sausages for longer than five days, freeze them.
 However, make sure to consume links stored in the freezer within two to three months.
-Beyond that, the quality of your sausages may start to deteriorate.
+Beyond that, the quality of them may start to deteriorate.

-For added freshness, consider vacuum-sealing your sausages before placing them in the freezer.
+For added freshness, consider vacuum-sealing them before placing them in the freezer.
 This method removes air from the packaging and prevents freezer burn.

 While it can be concerning to open a pack of sausage and be hit with a rotten egg smell, there are several reasons why this can happen.